Find your Android Build Number

 Before enabling Developer options on your Android phone or tablet, you’ll need to find your phone’s build number.
 On most phones, you can simply type build number into the search field, but here’s how to find it on a few popular devices:

-Stock Android: Settings > About phone > Build number
+Pixel: Settings > System > About phone > Build number

-LG G3: Settings > About phone > Software information > Build number
+G6 later: Settings > About phone > Software info > Build number

-HTC One (M8): Settings > About > Software information > More > Build number
+HTC U11 later: Settings > About > Software information > More > Build number

-Once you’ve found the Build number section of the settings, tap on the section 7 times.
-After two taps, a small pop up notification should appear saying "you are now X steps away from being a developer" with a number that counts down with every additional tap.
+Once you’ve found the screen with your Build number, you’ll need to tap on it seven times.
+That’s right: seven times.
+After a few taps, you’ll see a minor pop-up alert that you are now X steps away from being a developer, with a number that counts down with every additional tap.